Lovely pic of the encounter of the natural habitants of Machu Picchu with a visitor, a llama and its guest in the Inca Sanctuary.

 Ayapata - Dead Woman’s Pass - Pacaymayu - Runcuracay Pass - Sayacmarca - Chaquicocha

-Highlight of the day: Reaching the highest point of the trek and visiting some interesting archaeological complexes.
+Highlight of the day: Reaching the trek's highest point and visiting enchanting archaeological complexes.

 Take In the Amazing Views of the Andean Mountain Range